jsmodules/angular-file-data-url/readme.md

 `data-img-max-width` The maxiumum image width, in pixels, of the result image.
 Images bigger than this are scaled to fit this dimension.
 Defaults to `null` for no limit on the width.

+## To Do

+Feel free to jump in and help out.
+First priority right now is to get tests written for major browsers.
+It's a super simple directive, and it should work, but adding tests is important!